 You can relate money to decimals on a number line by thinking of a dime.
 A dime is a tenth of a dollar, so ten dimes equal a dollar, or one whole.

 There are 10 evenly spaced sections from 0 to 0.1.
 If you start counting at 0, you will count each hundredth until you reach "ten hundredths," which is equal to one tenth.

 Look at the problem from the beginning of the lesson:

 The frog hopped 1.5 feet.
 Where would the decimal number 1.5 be on a number line?

 The decimal number 1.5 has a whole number of 1, which is the number to the left of the decimal.
 The number 1.5 is halfway between 1 and 2.

-Discuss with a parent or teacher how a number line can help you visualize and plot decimal numbers.
+In your own words, explain out loud how a number line can help you visualize and plot decimal numbers.

 In the Got It? section, you will practice locating decimal numbers on a number line.